jimmysharp/goseal/README.md

 import "github.com/yourorg/domain"

 func CreateUser() {
-    // ✅ Use the constructor
+    // ✅ Use the factory function
     user := domain.NewUser("123", "Alice")

     // ✅ Use the method for mutation